Openwsman/openwsman/bindings/python/pywsman/README.rst

 Running ``setup.py install``, or similar, from within the openwsman source directory, will cause the setup script to look for its include files in the source directory, as opposed to an installation path on the system.

-NOTE: Shared libaries will still be sourced from the standard system location(s).
+NOTE: Shared libraries will still be sourced from the standard system location(s).

 About the bindings
 ==================